apache/doris-website/versioned_docs/version-2.1/data-operate/update/update-of-unique-model.md

 "store_row_column" = "true"
 ```

-Now, all rows in a batch write task (whether it is an load task or `INSERT INTO`) can only update the same columns.
+Now, all rows in a batch write task (whether it is a load task or `INSERT INTO`) can only update the same columns.
 If you need to update different columns, you will need to perform separate batch writes.

 In the future, flexible column updates will be supported, allowing users to update different columns for each row within the same batch load.